apache/couchdb/share/doc/src/intro/security.rst

 Authentication Database
 =======================

-You may already note, that CouchDB administrators are defined within config file and you now wondering does regular users are also stored there.
-No, they don't.
+You may already note that CouchDB administrators are defined within the config file and are wondering if regular users are also stored there.
+No, they are not.
-CouchDB has special `authentication database` -- ``_users`` by default -- that stores all registered users as JSON documents.
+CouchDB has a special `authentication database`, named ``_users`` by default, that stores all registered users as JSON documents.

-CouchDB uses special database (called ``_users`` by default) to store information about registered users.
-This is a `system database` -- this means that while it shares common :ref:`database API <api/database>`, there are some special security-related constraints applied and used agreements on documents structure.
-So how `authentication database` is different from others?
+This special database is a `system database`, this means that while it shares the common :ref:`database API <api/database>`, there are some special security-related constraints applied.
+Below is listed how the `authentication database` is different from the other databases.

 - Only administrators may browse list of all documents (:get:`GET /_users/_all_docs </{db}/_all_docs>`)
-- Only administrators may listen :ref:`changes feed
+- Only administrators may listen to :ref:`changes feed
   <changes>` (:get:`GET /_users/_changes </{db}/_changes>`)
 - Only administrators may execute design functions like :ref:`views <viewfun>`, :ref:`shows <showfun>` and :ref:`others <ddocs>`
-- Only administrators may :method:`GET`, :method:`PUT` or :method:`DELETE`
-  any document (to be honest, that they always can do)
-- There is special design document ``_auth`` that cannot be modified
+- There is a special design document ``_auth`` that cannot be modified
-- Every document (of course, except `design documents`) represents registered CouchDB users and belong to them
+- Every document except the `design documents` represent registered CouchDB users and belong to them
 - Users may only access (:get:`GET /_users/org.couchdb.user:Jan
   </{db}/{docid}>`) or modify (:put:`PUT /_users/org.couchdb.user:Jan
-  </{db}/{docid}>`) documents that they owns
+  </{db}/{docid}>`) documents that they own

-These draconian rules are reasonable: CouchDB cares about user's personal information and doesn't discloses it for everyone.
-Often, users documents are contains not only system information like `login`, `password hash` and `roles`, but also sensitive personal information like: real name, email, phone, special internal identifications and more - this is not right information that you want to share with the World.
+These draconian rules are necessary since CouchDB cares about its users' personal information and takes not to disclose it to just anyone.
+Often, user documents contain system information like `login`, `password hash` and `roles`, apart from sensitive personal information like: real name, email, phone, special internal identifications and more.
+This is not information that you want to share with the World.

 Users Documents
 ===============

 Each CouchDB user is stored in document format.
-These documents are contains several *mandatory* fields, that CouchDB handles for correct authentication
+These documents contain several *mandatory* fields, that CouchDB needs for authentication:
-process:

 - **_id** (*string*): Document ID.
 Contains user's login with special prefix :ref:`org.couchdb.user`